r1mar/node-odata/README.md

 ## CONTRIBUTING

-We always welcome contributions to help make node-odata better.
+We always welcome contributions to help make @r1mar/nota better.
 Please feel free to contribute to this project.
 The package-lock.json file was last created with node version 18.17.0.
 Current implementation ist tested with MongoDB version 4.4.4.

 ## LICENSE

-node-odata is licensed under the MIT license.
+@r1mar/nota is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.